Accutone

-Accutone Technologies Limited is a manufacturer and marketer of telephone headsets for call centers, and premium-grade consumer audio headphones for smartphones and music-playing devices.
-A UK brand with headquarters in Spain, Mexico, Hong Kong, and manufacturing facilities in China, Accutone also builds ODM headsets for UK telecom companies, as well as telco in S.America and US.
+Accutone Technologies is Hong Kong manufacturer and marketer of telephone headsets for call centers, and premium-grade consumer audio headphones for smartphones and music-playing devices.
+Initially founded in the United Kingdom, the company later moved to Hong Kong and has operations in Spain, Mexico and production sites in China.

-Its mother company started out manufacturing loudspeakers in 1969, Accutone has been in the field of electro-acoustics for more than 45 years.
-Aside from being one of the big four business headset brand globally, Accutone has begun building a wide range of pro-grade audio headphones for consumers since 2011.
+By 2011, the company was recognised as being one of the big four business headset brands globally and had begun building a wide range of pro-grade audio headphones for consumers.

+Accutone also builds Original design manufacturer (ODM) headsets for UK, South American and United States telecom companies.

+History

+Its predecessor company, Wing Cheong, a Hong Kong–based company started out manufacturing loudspeakers in 1969.
+Giving the company a start in the field of electro-acoustics.

+Accutone Technologies Limited was officially established as a private company in 1995, originally in the United Kingdom.
+It was later incorporated in Hong Kong on the 20 November 1998 with its registered office in Kowloon, Hong Kong.

+Between 1995 and 2010 it focused on call‑center and telecom headsets.
+In 2011 it added the consumer audio headphone devices.

+Products

 Headsets for Call Centers

 The business unit of Accutone builds headsets for office and call centres, ranging from telephone connection to VoIP connection.
 They are one of the few brands to supply Unified Communication (UC) Headsets in the market, supporting Microsoft Lync platform.
 With the expected continual growth of demand for headset in the global contact center and office market, a research showed that Accutone is a key contributor amongst only a handful of brands.